Skip to main content

 Consider a candidate path of SR policy as a Service Level

-bandwidth) are specified, when one or some segment lists in the
+bandwidth) are specified, then when one or more segment lists in the

-candidate path do not meet the threshold of segment list level, it
+candidate path fail to meet the segment list-level thresholds, it

-If the quality of the candidate path still meets the requirement,
+verified whether the candidate path still meets the forwarding

 For example, two threshold parameters, delay and available